 - Monitor your current food intake: it is helpful to know exactly how much you currently eat.
 Keeping a detailed diary of everything that you eat and drink over an average week is more helpful.

 - Aim to lose weight gradually: it is best not to lose weight too fast.
 Aim to lose an average of 0.5 to 1 kg per week (about 1-2 lb per week).

 - Set clear goals with a realistic timescale: it is important to set a clear and realistic weight loss goal.
 As mentioned above, in most cases, health benefits can be gained from losing the first 5-10% of your weight.

 Special diets which are often advertised are not usually helpful.
 This is because after losing weight, if your old eating habits remain, the weight often goes straight back on.
 It is usually not a special diet that is needed but changing to a healthy balanced diet, for good.

 - Wholegrain starch-based foods (cereal, bread, pasta) being preferable.

 - Eating plenty of fibre in your diet.
 Foods rich in fibre include wholegrain bread, brown rice and pasta, oats, peas, lentils, grain, beans, fruit, vegetables and seeds.

-- Having at least five portions of a variety of fruit and vegetables per day.
+- Having at least five portions, or ideally 7-9 portions, of a variety of fruit and vegetables per day.
 These should be in place of foods higher in fat and calories.
 For example, fruit makes a good, healthy snack if you feel hungry.